-Weizmann Institute scientists recently discovered a new source of well-preserved ancient DNA in fossil bones.
-Their findings were published in the Proceedings of the National Academy of Sciences.
+Scientists at the Weizmann Institute of Science recently discovered a new source of well-preserved ancient DNA in fossil bones.
+Their findings were published in the Proceedings of the National Academy of Sciences (PNAS).

 Fossil DNA is a potential source of information on the evolution, population dynamics, migrations, diets and diseases of animals and humans.
 But if it is not well preserved or becomes contaminated by modern DNA, the results are uninterpretable.

 The scientists, Prof. Steve Weiner and Michal Salamon of the Institute’s Structural Biology Department, working in collaboration with Profs.
 Baruch Arensburg, Tel Aviv University, and Noreen Tuross, Harvard University, may have found a way to overcome these problems.